 AL_Structure_GK151204.wmf

-Figure 9 – The structure of the DLMS/COSEM application layers
+Figure 9 – The structure of the DLMS®/COSEM application layers

-The main component of the DLMS/COSEM AL is the Application Service Object (ASO).
+The main component of the DLMS®/COSEM AL is the Application Service Object (ASO).
 It provides services to its service user, the COSEM Application Process (APs) and uses services provided by the supporting layer.
 It contains three mandatory components both on the client and on the server side:

 the Association Control Service Element, ACSE;

-the extended DLMS Application Service Element, xDLMS ASE;
+the extended DLMS® Application Service Element, xDLMS ASE;

 the Control Function, CF.